 Salt and Types of Salt in Salt Therapy

-Rock salt (halite) usually formed in Middle Miocene Epoch when there was a time of warmer global climates and the salt was left behind by the primordial oceans; salt deposits built up over tens of thousands years by evaporated saltwater in marine basins or sedimentary layers.
-These salt layers were covered by rock formations, so they are located underground or inside mountains.
-Salt can also be found on the surface in desert regions.
+Rock salt, scientifically known as halite, predominantly originated during the Middle Miocene Epoch, marked by warmer global climates.
+It resulted from the accumulation of salt deposits over tens of thousands of years due to evaporated saltwater in marine basins or sedimentary layers.
+These salt layers, concealed by rock formations, are typically situated underground or within mountains.
+However, rock salt can also be found at the surface in desert regions.

-This type of salt is the best salt because it preserves all its natural properties being very little processed during mining.
-After extraction it is mostly crushed and sieved for particle size distribution.
+This type of salt is the best salt because it preserves all its natural properties while remaining minimally processed.
+After extraction it is mostly only crushed and sieved for particle size distribution.

 Types of Salt in Salt Therapy

-Rock salt is the only salt recommended in halotherapy (salt therapy) for breathing problems, being the most natural type of salt.
-Sodium chloride, together with the natural occurring minerals in rock salt, have a synergistic effect on respiratory mucosa.
-Because of this, allows great health results in salt therapy.
+Rock salt is the only salt recommended in halotherapy (salt therapy) for breathing problems, as it is the most natural type of salt.
+Sodium chloride, together with naturally occurring minerals in rock salt, have a synergistic effect on respiratory mucosa, allowing for remarkable health benefits.

-SaltAir – Home Salt Therapy device by Halosense uses grey rock salt as in most halotherapy medical studies.
-Other types of salt, such as Himalayan rock salt has a higher content of iron oxide (rust) which gives it the pinkish colour.
+SaltAir – Home Salt Therapy device by Halosense uses grey rock salt, the same as in most halotherapy medical studies.
+Other types of salt, such as Himalayan rock salt have higher concentrations of iron oxide (rust) which gives it the pinkish colour.
 Because of this, it is not suitable for use with the ultrasonic devices in salt therapy.
-However, it looks very nice in salt lamps and also very good in cooking.
+However, it looks very nice in salt lamps and also delicious in cooking.